jollygoodcode/emoji-keywords/README.md

 Voila!

+## Slack keywords limitations

-## Some emojis cannot type to Slack but emoji-keywords has them :smirk:
+### Some emojis cannot type to Slack but emoji-keywords has them :smirk:

 from :a: to :z: (except :a:, :b:, :m:, :o:, :v:, :x:)

-## Some keywords differ from Slack
+### Some keywords differ from Slack

 Because they're impossible to be use as keyword!